Mr. Rogers' AP Physics C: E&M (with IB Physics) Objectives

 E•ds = - dFB / dt

-1. Calculate the electric field for a circular loop with a variable current I = Io cos wt.
+1. Calculate the electric field generated outside a solenoid with a radius = R, n coils per unit of length, and a variable current I = Io cos wt.

 Demo: Dipole Antennae